In my post, I show you how you can start a WordPress blog on a budget, step by step.

 One of the highest costs of starting a blog is hosting.
 Cheap hosting companies like Bluehost and Hostgator charge about $4 a month.
 I pay less than $1 a month for hosting using Google Cloud.

-To get your blog on the internet, you need three things, a domain name, hosting, and a content management system.
+You need three things to get your blog on the internet, a domain name, hosting, and a content management system.

 To start a blog on a budget.
 Buy a .com domain name on Namecheap for $10.
 Sign up for the Google Cloud hosting free-tier option.
 Finally, deploy WordPress.